exonum/exonum-doc/src/architecture/services.md

     and emit events and for services and light clients to subscribe to events emitted by the services.

+> Ditto for Exonum version.
+> This is still actual.
+> Maybe we can extend this to before_commit and after_commit.

 ## Service Development

 !!! note